techreturners/js_coding_exercises/README.md

 ### 🧹 Linting

-To help you write "clean", tidy code, we've included Linting with [Eslint](https://eslint.org/) in this repository.
+To help you write "clean", tidy code, we've included some rules for [Eslint](https://eslint.org/) in the `.eslintrc` file in this repository.

-Eslint will tell you when it suspects an error such as an undefined variable, or other common problems.
+Eslint helps by spotting common errors such as undefined variables.
 This is hugely beneficial, as it alerts you to many errors before you even run your code!
 It also helps you write code that will be easy for you and other developers to read in the future.

 It is configured with a set of standard rules, which can be viewed [here](https://eslint.org/docs/rules/).

-For reporting as-you-type, install and enable the eslint extension for VSCode (click the square symbol on the left hand bar for extensions).
+For reporting as-you-type, install and enable the eslint extension for VSCode.
+To do this:

-To check all linting errors, run:
+1. Click the square symbol on the left hand bar for extensions
+2. Search for "eslint" and click install

+Alternatively, you can manually run eslint by running this command in the root folder of this repository on your machine:

-    npm run eslint
+    npx eslint ./

-You should fix any errors before adding and commiting your code.
+If there is no output then `eslint` has found no errors 🥳 If there are errors, you should fix them before committing your code.

 # 🔥 The first challenge 🔥